-- 14.1 The DoJ will ensure that CJI has the autonomy to deliver its statutory remit effectively, recognising its status as a separate legal entity with its own governance arrangements. - 14.2 A proportionate approach to assurance will be taken based on CJI's statutory remit, the nature of its business, budget and associated risks.
-The approach will include an agreed process through which the CJI Accounting Officer provides written assurance to the Department that the public funds and organisational assets for which they are personally responsible are safeguarded, have been managed with propriety and regularity, and use of public funds represents value for money. - 14.3 Recognising the governance arrangements in place within the organisation, the CJI Accounting Officer will arrange for their written assurance to be discussed at the CJI ARAC, prior to submission to the Department.
-The ARAC should provide written confirmation that it is reflective of their knowledge of the position. - 14.4 In addition to the CJI Accounting Officer's written assurance, the Department will take assurance from the following key aspects of CJI'S own governance framework: - established SMT meetings in place; - Internal Audit assurance and External Quality Assessment (EQA) of the Internal Audit function; and - externally audited Annual Report and Accounts, reviewed/considered by the CJI ARAC.
+- 14.1 The DoJ recognises CJI's status as a separate legal entity with its own statutory remit, autonomy and governance arrangements.
+The DoJ acknowledges CJI may utilise funds allocated to it in line with paragraphs 8.3 and 8.4 of this Agreement and the Engagement Plan to effectively fulfil its statutory responsibilities. - 14.2 A proportionate approach to assurance will be taken based on CJI's statutory remit, the nature of its business, budget and associated risks.
+The approach will include an agreed process through which the CJI Accounting Officer provides written assurance to the DoJ that the public funds and organisational assets for which they are personally responsible are safeguarded, have been managed with propriety and regularity, and use of public funds represents value for money. - 14.3 Recognising the governance arrangements in place within the organisation, the CJI Accounting Officer will arrange for their written assurance to be discussed at the CJI ARAC, prior to submission to the DoJ.
+The ARAC should provide written confirmation that it is reflective of their knowledge of the position. - 14.4 In addition to the CJI Accounting Officer's written assurance, the DoJ will take assurance from the following key aspects of CJI's own governance framework: - established SMT meetings in place; - established advisory boards in place (if applicable); - Internal Audit assurance and External Quality Assessment of the Internal Audit function; and - externally audited Annual Report and Accounts, reviewed/considered by CJI's ARAC.